Finaldeath/nwscript_utility_scripts/style_guide/nwscript_style_guide.md

 Functions should have descriptive variable names, which can be clarified in the comments as per below.

-You might want to prefix a collection of functions in one file with a lowercase prefix, as per the second example, but if used should be applied to all the functions in that file.

 ```c
 // Returns if the number provided is cool or not.
 // * nNumber - The number to check